Xiangzikou: Geography

 The highest point in the town is Mount Fuwang (扶王山) which stands 969.8 m above sea level.

 Economy

 Chinese chestnut is important to the economy.

 Education

 There is one senior high school located with the town limits: Ningxiang Tenth Senior High School (宁乡十中).

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transport

 The County Road X104 runs south to Xiangzikou Community, intersecting with County Road X107, and turns right to Huangcai Town.

 The County Road X107 begins at Xiangzikou Community and travels north to Weishan Township.

 The County Road X210 begins at Xiangzikou Community and travels southwest to Shatian Township.

 Attractions

 The Tombs of Zhang Jun, Zhang Shi and Yi Fu are tourist attractions.

 On 16 December 2011, local people discovered 128 bridges, which were built during the reign of the Qianlong Emperor (1735–1796) of the Qing dynasty (1644-1911).